tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 An execution framework can use reflection to determine, from the annotations on the parameter, which Darwin Core term to bind to which parameter.

-Additional metadata can be added in Java annotations, here, from the FilteredPush event_date_qc (Morris & Lowery 2024) library annotations enable an implementation framework to look a Test implementation by the Test GUID, and can provide metadata about the Test to users, and for maintenance, can be used to determine if an implementation is up to date with the latest version of a Test specification.
+Additional metadata can be added in Java annotations.
+Here, from the FilteredPush event_date_qc (Morris & Lowery 2024) library, annotations enable an implementation framework to look up a Test implementation by the Test GUID, and can provide metadata about the Test to users.
+For maintenance, annotations can be used to determine if an implementation is up to date with the latest version of a Test Specification.

     @Validation(label="_ENDDAYOFYEAR_INRANGE", description="Is the value of dwc:endDayOfYear an integer between 1 and 365 inclusive, or 366 if a leap year?")
     @Provides("9a39d88c-7eee-46df-b32a-c109f9f81fb8")
     @ProvidesVersion("https://rs.tdwg.org/bdq/terms/9a39d88c-7eee-46df-b32a-c109f9f81fb8/2023-09-18")
-    @Specification("INTERNAL_PREREQUISITES_NOT_MET if dwc:endDayOfYear is EMPTY or if the value of dwc:endDayOfYear is equal to 366 and (dwc:eventDate is EMPTY or the value of dwc:eventDate cannot be interpreted to find a single year or an end year in a range); COMPLIANT if the value of dwc:endDayOfYear is an integer between 1 and 365 inclusive, or if the value of dwc:endDayOfYear is 366 and the end year interpreted from dwc:eventDate is a leap year; otherwise NOT_COMPLIANT ") public static DQResponse<ComplianceValue> validationEnddayofyearInrange(
+    @Specification("INTERNAL_PREREQUISITES_NOT_MET if dwc:endDayOfYear is bdq:Empty or if the value of dwc:endDayOfYear is equal to 366 and (dwc:eventDate is bdq:Empty or the value of dwc:eventDate cannot be interpreted to find a single year or an end year in a range); COMPLIANT if the value of dwc:endDayOfYear is an integer between 1 and 365 inclusive, or if the value of dwc:endDayOfYear is 366 and the end year interpreted from dwc:eventDate is a leap year; otherwise NOT_COMPLIANT") public static DQResponse<ComplianceValue> validationEnddayofyearInrange(
             @ActedUpon(value="dwc:endDayOfYear") String endDay,
             @Consulted(value="dwc:eventDate") String eventDate) {